tramadan-up/asprilo-project/README.md

 It is currently under development and will grow dynamically as part of the project.

 In it's current state it contains a simple script that aims at merging two individually planed paths for two different robots.
-This is done by collision detection and replaning before the collision would occur.
+This is done by collision detection and forcing the robots into switching places.
-This strategy will be further explored in the future with the goal of minimizing the part of the merged plan that has to be replaned.
+There are currently two working prototypes in this repository.
+They solve the benchmarks `forced_waiting.lp` and `forced_waiting_v2.lp` respectively.

 ## Installation